MichelSaremi/RPG-characters-V2/README.md

 You can equip weapons by typing:

-equip weapon,weapon name
+equip weapon, weapon name

 Example:

-equip weapon,wooden sword
+equip weapon, wooden sword

 ---------------------------------------------